 To get this increase your child must:

-To apply for Blind Pension, fill in the application form at the bottom of this page.
+To apply for Blind Pension, fill in the application form below:

 Braille and audio cassette tape versions of this application form are available from the National Council for the Blind of Ireland.
 Staff in your local Intreo Centre or social welfare branch office will be happy to help you complete the form and can answer any questions you may have.

 Please return your completed application form and relevant supporting documents to: